LucasPierru/chess/readme.md

 # ♟️ Chess (Java)

-A **pure Java implementation of Chess** focused on clean object-oriented design and accurate move generation.
+A **pure Java implementation of Chess** focused on clean object-oriented design and accurate main.java.chess.move generation.

-This project models the core rules of chess (pieces, board, moves, legality checks) and is structured to be easily extended with a UI, AI engine, or networking layer later.
+This project models the core rules of chess (pieces, main.java.chess.board, moves, legality checks) and is structured to be easily extended with a UI, AI engine, or networking layer later.

 ---

 ## 🧠 Project Goals

 * Practice **object-oriented design** (SOLID principles)
-* Implement **correct chess rules** and legal move generation
+* Implement **correct chess rules** and legal main.java.chess.move generation
 * Keep the core logic **UI-agnostic**
 * Build a strong foundation for future features (GUI, engine, multiplayer)